Jared284/security-portfolio/labs/04-iam-least-privilege-hardening/05-attacks-and-simulation/README.md

 A policy may look correct in the console, but the real test is whether the identity can perform only the actions it should be able to perform.

 This lab validated that the identity's blast radius was reduced by removing unnecessary permissions and confirming that risky actions returned `AccessDenied`.

+It also confirmed that denied actions were recorded in CloudTrail, which makes the hardening work auditable and defensible.